sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 advantage of its goodness.
 In other words, you want to create a distribution for your module.
 But where do you start?

-## Tools for Helping You Get Your Distribution Started
+## Tools for Getting Your Distribution Started

 The hard way involves creating all the directories, files, tests, installers, documentation, meta files, etc. that go into creating a distribution from scratch.
 If you are a masochist, this is the recommended approach.

-For non-masochists, existing tools are available to help automate the creation of distributions.
+For non-masochists, existing tools are available to automate the creation of distributions.
 For example, you can use the `h2xs` command line tool that ships with Perl to help you get your distribution started.
 Drop into any empty directory on your system and run the following command:

 `h2xs -AX -n Greetings;`